 6–8 weeks

 The most common cause of delayed or failed SuperManager AGI deployments is unresolved data access agents configured correctly but unable to reach the data sources they need because permissions were not secured before implementation began.
 Phase 01 resolves this systematically.
 Begin by mapping every data source the target workflow touches: PostgreSQL databases, MongoDB collections, Redis caches, ERP tables, and any third-party API endpoints.
 Establish ADA connections in a staging environment and validate round-trip latency target 2–15ms per connection; anything above 50ms indicates a network configuration issue that must be resolved before agent deployment.
-Configure RBAC at the data-source level: each agent role receives only the permissions required for its domain, with no inherited access from parent agents.
-Define the governance structure for the deployment: who sets policy for this workflow, who receives escalations, what the escalation SLA is, and what categories of action require human approval before commit.
-Document all of this before Phase 02 begins governance defined after the first incident is governance that arrives too late.
+Configure RBAC at the data-source level: each agent role receives only the permissions required for its domain.
+Define escalation SLAs, approval categories, and policy ownership before Phase 02 begins.

 Start with measurable impact